goreliu/luajit-ahk/README.md

 -- timeout: Time in milliseconds to wait until thread exits, default 0. reload(timeout)

+-- script: Script that will be added to a running script.
 -- execute: true(execute) false(do not execute, default)
 -- return: A pointer to the first line of new created code. addScript(script, execute)